 You can manage the account from your computer or via a special app on your phone.
-These days, I mostly use my phone.
+These days, I mostly use the Wise app.
 When I need to withdraw money, I open the app, specify the amount and then send it from my bank.
 The funds usually arrive within just a few minutes.

 When I withdraw money from an ATM, there is a fee but it’s much less than I would pay if I used one of the cards issued by my British or European banks.
 If you rarely go on vacation, this service may not interest you.
 However, if you travel a lot like I do, the savings add up week after week.
 You can find out more information about the Wise Multi-Currency Account HERE.